 What follows is an outline of Mary Anne Warren’s 1973 piece, “On the Moral and Legal Status of Abortion.”
-It is considered a classic of the literature and still reprinted in college textbooks.
+It is a classic of the literature and is still reprinted in college textbooks.

 Section 1 – She argues that we can’t conclusively demonstrate that abortion is permissible if the fetus has a right to life.
-T’s argument fails in that the AA may argue that one is responsible for the child except in rape cases.
-If we change the violinist story, it appears we may still be obligated to save the violinist.
+Thomson’s argument fails in that the anti-abortionist may argue that one is responsible for the child except in rape cases.
+If we change the violinist’s story—who in Thomson’s story attaches himself to a woman’s body in order to save his life—it appears we may still be obligated to save the violinist.
 Thus we must deal with the ontological status of the fetus.

 Section 2 – The question is: “How are we to define the moral community, the set of beings with full and equal moral rights, such that we can decide whether a human fetus is a member of this community or not?”
 Two questions arise: 1) what is a human (genetic sense of human) and 2) what is a person (moral sense of human)?

 To be a person you must satisfy at least 2 or 3 of her criteria—but fetuses satisfy none of these.
 A fetus is not a person by any objective measure and thus not a member of the moral community.